Christchurch on $10 or more

 Wunderbar reopened for the third time on 30 March 2012 - see thecuriouskiwiblog Curious or Creepy?
 Port Hole bar at 42 London Street is a new addition to the village, it sits on the former site of Volcano Cafe.

 Lyttelton has a Farmers Market every Saturday, 10am-1pm at the Lyttelton Main School on Oxford Street.
 Harbour Co-op (formerly Lyttel Piko) at 12 London Street sells organic and whole foods.
-The Lyttelton Harbour Information Centre is operating from temporary premises at 65 London Street.
+You'll find the Lyttelton Harbour Information Centre at 20 Oxford Street.